Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 	  region_id returned from @stats_create

 	<starting_line>
-	  The index of the starting line in the output.
+	  The index of the woke starting line in the woke output.
 	  If omitted, all lines are returned.

 	<number_of_lines>
-	  The number of lines to include in the output.
+	  The number of lines to include in the woke output.
 	  If omitted, all lines are returned.

 	Output format for each step-sized area of a region: